Contact Us

 • Learning and improving over time.
 Many recommendation algorithms use artificial intelligence to continuously adjust and improve their predictions based on new user interactions and feedback.

 These elements work together to create smarter, more accurate recommendations that feel natural and relevant to each user.
+These principles define what recommendation engine design is and determine how a recommendations engine aligns results with user intent.

 Understanding the ROI of Recommendation Algorithms